snk11/printf/README.md

 # INTRODUCTION
 ```
-It's a the printf c function recoded.
+This is the printf c function recoded.
 ```

 # MAKEFILE